 Jargon buster: pedagogical terms

 Know your dual coding from your cognitive load theory?
-Want to encourage evidence-based teaching in your school but can’t remember your cognitive science?
+Want to encourage evidence-based teaching in your school, but can’t remember your cognitive science?
 Remind yourself what these key terms in pedagogical theory mean and how to spot them in the classroom.

-Last reviewed on 23 November 2022
+Last reviewed on 2 May 2025

 Contents

-2. How can I see if these strategies are being used?
+3. How can I see if these strategies are being used?

 The concepts in this article are based in cognitive science – understanding how the brain works to understand how we learn.
 You can use these concepts to improve learning, so pupils are more successful.